NON-SURGICAL PROCEDURES DERMAL FILLERS

-It is done within a few minutes usually, and no follow-up is necessary.
+It is done within a few minutes usually by our U.S. board-certified plastic surgeon, and no follow-up is necessary.
 The average cost for Botox Japan treating frown lines is from 30,000 yen + tax.

 Our doctor, Dr. Robert Kure has been treating people with facial lines with Botox for more than 15 years since his previous practice in Los Angeles and Beverly Hills.
 The procedure takes only a few minutes and the effects of Botox last for 4-5 months or longer for the facial wrinkles.
 If you have permanent lines (creases) such as in the frown lines, an additional treatment with hyaluronic acid (Restylane, Juvederm) may be effective to alleviate the deep lines.

 > 15% off for Botox when more than 2 areas* are treated.